You’ve probably read many opinions about the pros and cons of credit cards.

 You’ve made no “silly” purchases during that time.

-Was there a time you would have spent less had your purchase not allured you with credit card’ rewards/points?
+Was there ever a time when you would have spent less if you hadn’t been enticed by credit card rewards or points?

-If your answer is yes, you still have some loose ends to tie up.
+If you answered yes, you still have some loose ends to tie up.